-We’re actively screening individuals for participation in the islet after kidney transplantation studies.
+We’re actively screening individuals for participation in the following studies:

 For additional information on the trials and/or eligibility criteria, please call 305-243-5321 or send an email.
-You can also print out and complete the Islet Transplant Application form and fax it to 305-243-1058.
+You can also print out and complete the Islet Transplantation Generic Screening form and fax it to 305-243-1058.

 The DRI collaborates with other researchers through the Clinical Islet Transplantation Consortium, a network of clinical centers and a data coordinating center established in 2004 to conduct studies of islet transplantation in patients with type 1 diabetes.

 Type 1 Diabetes TrialNet

 TrialNet is an international consortium of investigators focusing on research to prevent type 1 diabetes.
 Our goals are to: